Anthony Pritzker: Philanthropy

 He is the chair of the UCLA Institute of the Environment and Sustainability board of advisors.
 He is a member of advisory board at the Center for Asia Pacific Policy of the RAND Corporation.
 He also sits on the board of trustees of the California Institute of the Arts, the board of directors of Heal the Bay, and the board of overseers of his alma mater, Dartmouth College.
 He has received awards from the Friends of Sheba Medical Center in Israel, Young Presidents' Organization, and the Brandeis-Bardin Institute.
 He has made charitable donations to the UCLA School of Law.
 In 2013, he hosted a benefit for the American Ballet Theatre.

 Personal life

-As of March 2018, he is the 652nd richest person in the world, and the 219th richest in the United States.
-He is worth $3.5 billion.
-He is married to Jeanne Kriser; they have six children and reside in a 49,300-square-feet mansion in Beverly Hills, California, the second largest private residence in Los Angeles.
+As of March 2018, Pritzker is the 652nd-richest person in the world and the 219th richest in the U.S. He is worth $3.5 billion.

+In 1989, he married Jeanne Kriser, who was raised in the Chicago suburbs; they have six children and reside in a 49,300-square-feet mansion designed by Ed Tuttle in Beverly Hills, California, the second-largest private residence in Los Angeles.
 Jeanne is the founder of Foster Care Counts, a charity dedicated to raising awareness of the plight of foster children.
+In 2022, Pritzker and Kriser separated after 33 years of marriage.